w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 Juvenal (55-128, Roman poet) wrote in his Satire VI of *events being "a bird as rare upon the earth as a black swan"*

-- When the phrase was coined, the black swan was presumed by Romans not to exist.
+- When the phrase was coined, the black swan was presumed by the Romans not to exist.
 - All swans are white because all records reported that swans had white feathers.

 :::: {.columns}